jpluscplusm/blog.jpluscplusm.com/_posts/old/2010-04-10-chef-webui-sorting-your-roles-view.md

 ---
 category: outdated-blog-posts
-title: "Chef WebUI: Sorting Your Roles View"
+title: "Chef WebUI: sorting your roles view"
 ---

-# Chef WebUI: Sorting Your Roles View

 It's not rocket science, but [Antiphase](http://twitter.com/antiphase) just clued me in to how easily your Roles view (<http://your.chef.server/roles>) can